nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU-view-serializer-interlude.md

 ## Workflow Visualization

 Any time that you want to allow a client to access data in your database, there's a series of steps you have to follow in order to accomplish it with Django REST Framework.
-So far we’ve only written the models.
+We start with the models.
 The next step is writing the views and serializers so the client can access and manipulate the data in the database.

 ![](./images/django-rest-process.png)